arentalb/store-back/README.md

 ## Introduction

-This repository contains the backend code for the Supermarket E-Commerce .
+This repository contains the backend code for the Store E-Commerce .
 The application provides a comprehensive solution for online shopping, including APIs for user authentication, product management, order processing, and an admin dashboard for managing products and orders.

 ## Setup Instructions